 In accordance with Welfare and Institutions Code section 4519.2(b), each regional center and the Department must post HCBS Final Rule compliance information on its website, and shall update the information no less frequently than every six months.
-The information in the document listed below, showing both statewide and regional center breakdowns, is collected from provider assessments and is further broken down by service type.
+For reports through January 31, 2023, data reflects both statewide and regional center breakdowns, as collected from the validation of provider assessments and is further broken down by service type.
 For reports beginning March 1, 2023, HCBS Final Rule Compliance data is presented in a streamlined, plain-language format based on statewide progress.